 Different classes of consonants = different tones = different meanings.
 That’s why it’s important to learn consonants based on 3 classes of consonants.

 Let me show you!

-As you can see, they are in different classes of consonant and have different tone rules.
+As you can see, they are in different classes of consonants and have different tone rules.
 So learning consonants by each class is the easiest way to master Thai consonants.

 I have uploaded a few lessons from my reading Thai course (Ultimate Guide to Thai Reading) to help you with Thai script on Youtube.

-This video below will teach you the Middle Class consonants and how to write it.
+This video below will teach you the Middle-Class consonants and how to write them.
 Please enjoy!